Rudd-O/qubes-arbitrary-network-topology/README.md

 ```
 # Run me on dom0 as your regular Qubes login user.
 qvm-features B attach-network-to F
+# You can add multiple VMs to attach to, by separating them with newlines like so:
+#     [user@dom0]$ qvm-features B attach-network-to 'F
+#     G
+#     H'
 ```

 And that's it.
 As soon as both `B` and `F` are running, network interfaces will appear on each one; if you set the feature while the VMs were running, the interfaces will appear instantly.
 The network interface in `F` will generally be named `eth0` (or `eth1` or other name increasing in value).
 The network interface in `B` will be named after `F`.
 IP networking on none of the network interfaces will be configured by the system.